Can Tru Diagnostic finally answer: Why am I aging so fast? An interview with Ryan Smith

 Another excerpt from a TruDiagnostic OMIC Age test report.
 Key blood markers which are contributing to an individual’s aging.
 Here, low blood Albumin is a key target for intervention.
 Low levels are making this individual biologically older than the would otherwise be.
 Red cell distribution width (RDW) on the other hand, is looking healthy.

-Why I am Aging?
-Then, What do I do about it?
+Why I am aging?
+Then, what do I do about it?

-LB: This seems to be directly related to the term precision aging - we have heard it in a few other places.
+ALL: This seems to be directly related to the term precision aging - we have heard it in a few other places.

 That concept is broadly representing what you just said - namely personalised outcomes and understanding aging for the individual.